A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 A. Clustering-based segmentation techniques such as k-means clustering are the most commonly used method for image segmentation.

 Q3.
-What is image segmentation?
+Which method is used for image segmentation?

 My research interests lies in the field of Machine Learning and Deep Learning.
 Possess an enthusiasm for learning new skills and technologies.